 With Gary from Everything-Everywhere heading to Fiji, I thought there was no better time to cross off one of my travel goals.
-Even though I was exploring the south island of New Zealand, I was changing course.
+Even though I was exploring the south island of New Zealand, I decided to change course.
 Finishing New Zealand could wait—I was on my way to Fiji.

-Island hopping the Yasawa Island chain, I’ve determined that backpacking in Fiji is like nowhere else in the world.
-Close to the mainland, these islands are popular with backpackers because they are cheap, easy to get to, and are known for their lively atmosphere.
-There’s only one boat through these islands and all the islands have two or three resorts you can get dropped off at.
-The resorts provide all your meals and you book all your activities through them.
+Island-hopping the Yasawa Island chain, I’ve determined that backpacking in Fiji is like nowhere else in the world.
+Close to the mainland, these islands are popular with backpackers because they‘re cheap, easy to get to, and known for their lively atmosphere.
+There’s only one boat through these islands, and all the islands have two or three resorts you can get dropped off at.
+The resorts provide all your meals, and you book all your activities through them.
 It’s packaged backpacking.
 You move from resort to resort like a tour.
-Except these resorts focus on budget travel, cheap activities, have dorms, and cheap beer.
-No five star luxury here.
-It’s not my normal mode of travel but it hasn’t taken away from the experience at all.
+Except these resorts focus on budget travel—cheap activities, dorms, and cheap beer.
+No five-star luxury here.
+It’s not my normal mode of travel, but it hasn’t taken away from the experience at all.

-While I’m a lover of all things tropical, one thing that has really struck me here has been the locals.
+While I’m a lover of all things tropical, one thing that‘s really struck me here has been the locals.
 Everyone has been friendly and extremely welcoming.
-They are always saying hello, asking where you are from, how you like it here, and having a 20 questions style conversation with you.
+They‘re always saying hello, asking where you‘re from, how you like it here, and having a 20-questions style conversation with you.
 At night, they come over and spend time with the guests.

-On a clear and balmy night, Gary and I were invited to hang out with the staff of Waya Lai Lai resort (I highly recommend staying there) and drink Kava.
+On a clear and balmy night, Gary and I were invited to hang out with the staff of Waya Lai Lai resort (I highly recommend staying there) and drink kava.
 Kava is the traditional drink of Fiji.
-Made from the kava root and mixed with water, it has an earthy taste but, as a mild relaxant, makes your mouth and tongue numb and tingling.
+Made from the kava root and mixed with water, it has an earthy taste, and as a mild relaxant, it makes your mouth and tongue numb and tingling.

 Despite being in the middle of the Pacific Ocean, Fiji is quite accessible.
-It’s a standard stop on round the world tickets.
-If you are coming from Australia or New Zealand, you can get an easy stop over flight.
-I’m not sure why more people don’t take advantage of it but if you want easy living in a south pacific paradise at a budget traveler’s price, make Fiji one of your cross-pacific stops.
+It’s a standard stop on round-the-world tickets.
+If you‘re coming from Australia or New Zealand, you can get an easy stopover flight.
+I’m not sure why more people don’t take advantage of it, but if you want easy living in a South Pacific paradise at a budget traveler’s price, make Fiji one of your cross-Pacific stops.